forcedotcom/sfdx-analytics/README.md

 **stateChangedCallback**

-Available as a custom lifecycle hook, `stateChangedCallback` is used to detect any change to the dashboard state and allow the component to rerender.
+Available as a custom lifecycle hook in v55 and later, use `stateChangedCallback` to detect any change to the dashboard state and allow the component to rerender.

     stateChangedCallback(prevState, newState) {
         // Do any comparisons on prevState and newState to determine if the component should rerender